-\paragraph{Trajectory generation} each element of the ensemble outputs the parameters of a normal distribution.
-To generate trajectories, P particles are created from the current state, $s_t^p=s_t$.
-The particles are then propagated by: $s_{t+1}^p \sim \hat{f}_b(s_{t}^p, a_{t})$, using a particular bootstrap element $b \in \{1,...,B\}$.
-There are many options on how to propagate the particles through the ensemble as analized in detail in ~\cite{kurtl2018deep}.
-They obtained the best results using the $TS_\infty$ method.
-This method refers to particles never changing the initial bootstrap element.
+\paragraph{Trajectory Generation} Each ensemble element outputs the parameters of a normal distribution.
+To generate trajectories, P particles are created from the current state, $s_t^p=s_t$, which are then propagated by: $s_{t+1}^p \sim \hat{f}_b(s_{t}^p, a_{t})$, using a particular bootstrap element $b \in \{1,...,B\}$.
+There are many options on how to propagate the particles through the ensemble as analyzed in detail in ~\cite{kurtl2018deep}.
+They obtained the best results using the $TS_\infty$ method, which refers to particles never changing the initial bootstrap element.
 Doing so, results in having both uncertainties separated at the end of the trajectory.
 Specifically, aleatoric state variance is the average variance of particles of same bootstrap, whilst epistemic state variance is the variance of the average of particles of same bootstrap indexes.
 Our approach also uses the $TS_\infty$ method.